 On Wednesday, the U.S. Senate passed the Coronavirus Aid, Relief and Economic Security (CARES) Act with an overwhelming bipartisan vote.
 This bill is the third legislative package to address the coronavirus emergency and the House is expected to pass the bill tomorrow and send it to President Trump for his signature.

-In a press release issued on Thursday, Big “I” President & CEO Bob Rusbuldt commended the Senate, and Majority Leader Mitch McConnell (R-KY) and Minority Leader Chuck Schumer (D-NY) for their bipartisan collaboration to help individuals and small businesses across the country.
+In a press release issued on Thursday, Big “I” President & CEO Bob Rusbuldt commended the Senate, and Majority Leader Mitch McConnell (R-Kentucky) and Minority Leader Chuck Schumer (D-New York) for their bipartisan collaboration to help individuals and small businesses across the country.

 This comprehensive legislative package uses the full resources of the federal government and provides $2 trillion in support for businesses, individuals and families, the healthcare system and the U.S. economy.